21 Jun THE ADVANTAGES OF TRAVELLING BY BUS

-If you have backpacked in Australia, Thailand, The Philippines and Europe like we did, you probably know that there is always some bus travel included.
+If you have backpacked in Australia, Thailand, The Philippines and Europe as we did, you probably know that there is always some bus travel included.
 But did you know that travelling by bus is becoming more popular in the years to come.
 Here is why.

 We live in a time where new ways of travel are up for discussion.
 Should we travel less?
 Or should we travel more sustainable?
 As before, domestic flights were very popular before Covid happened.
 But now, we see a shift coming and travelling by bus is included.
 We are going to tell you why bus travel has many advantages and we would like to highlight one of our favourite bus routes by Bookaway.
 This is a company that offers various travel routes around the world, by bus!